 The Absolute Lowest Sodium Item in Subway Is…

-Not surprisingly, it’s the Veggie Delite Salad which has just 75mg of sodium – and an extra 30mg if you top it with Swiss Cheese and an Oil or Oil and Vinegar Dressing.
+It’s the Veggie Delite Salad which has just 75mg of sodium – and an extra 30mg if you top it with Swiss Cheese and an Oil or Oil and Vinegar Dressing.

 Or you could pick one of our other low-sodium Subway Choices.